fullstack-build/tslog/README.md

 `0: silly`, `1: trace`, `2: debug`, `3: info`, `4: warn`, `5: error`, `6: fatal`

 Per default log level 0 - 3 are written to `stdout` and 4 - 6 are written to `stderr`.
-Each log level is printed in a different color, that is completely customizable through the settings object.
+Each log level is printed in a different color, that is customizable through the settings object.

 > **Hint:** Log level `trace` behaves a bit differently compared to all the other log levels.
 > While it is possible to activate a stack trace for every log level, it is already activated for `trace` by default.